mongodb/flask-pymongo/docs/index.rst

    .. attribute:: cx

-      The :class:`~flask_pymongo.wrappers.MongoClient` or
+      The :class:`~flask_pymongo.wrappers.MongoClient` connected to the
-      :class:`~flask_pymongo.wrappers.MongoReplicaSetClient`, depending on
-      the type of connection described by the URI.
+      MongoDB server.

    .. attribute:: db